Left4DevOps/l4d2-docker/README.md

 ## Custom Config
 You can skip the config created by environment vars by mounting in your own server.cfg

-e.g. `docker run -v server.cfg:/home/louis/l4d2/left4dead2/cfg/server.cfg`...
+e.g. `docker run -v server.cfg:/cfg/server.cfg`...

+## Custom Addons
+If you wanted to play a custom campaign on your server, or include sourcemod, you can mount a directory with any custom content into the `/home/louis/l4d2/left4dead2/addons/` directory.

+e.g. If your working directory had a addons folder:

+`docker run -v $pwd/addons:/addons/`...

 ## Joining a game
 There are a couple of ways you can achieve this:
 * Start a lobby, then as host, open the developer console and type `mm_dedicated_force_servers [ip:port]`.
 This will try to use your server when the game starts.
-* Using the developer console , you can connect directly to the server if a lot is free`connect  [ip:port]`
+* Using the developer console, you can connect directly to the server `connect [ip:port]`
 * Add the server as a favourite using the server browser `openserverbrowser` in game.
 This will make it appear as a steam group server in the menu.
 * Set the `STEAM_GROUP` variable and choose to start the game from a Steam Group server in your lobby.

-## Custom Addons
-If you wanted to play a custom campaign on your server, or include sourcemod, you can mount a directory with any custom content into the `/home/louis/l4d2/left4dead2/addons/` directory.

-e.g. If your working directory had a addons folder:

-`docker run -v $pwd/addons:/home/louis/l4d2/left4dead2/addons/`...

 ## Alternate command line options
 Any commands sent to the docker will replace the default commands line options for `./srcds_run`